mercury0912/Mercury/README.md

 Just another repository

-Creating a new branch is easy.
+Creating a new branch is easy && quick.